Marcelobbr/thesis/README.md

     * https://github.com/rsouza/text-learning-tools

 ## Coding Workflow
 Functions can be imported into a notebook as follows.
-First we tell the notebook where the functions are:
+First, we tell the notebook where the functions are:

 ```sh
 import os